introlatin/introlatin.github.io/docs/03-homework/answer-key.md

 ***

 ## Homework 25 (Due M 4/17)

+1. utinam nē monstrum in domum eat!
+optative - If only the monster would not go into the home!

+2. forsitan equī ex agrīs veniant.
+potential - Perhaps the horses might come out of the fields.

+3. nauta pecūniam caperet?
+deliberative - Should the sailor have taken the money?

+4. utinam periculum vīdisset.
+optative - If only she had seen the danger.

+5. magister hanc epistulam scrībat?
+deliberative - Should the teacher write this letter?

+***

 ## Homework 26 (Due W 4/19)
 ## Homework 27 (Due R 4/20)
 ## Homework 28 (Due M 4/24)